eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

     Wallet Unit and a Relying Party,
     - Relying Party authentication, see [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).

-As already explained in [Section 5.3.2](#532-isoiec-18013-5), although ISO/IEC 18013-5 nominally specified the mobile driving licence, all of the above aspects are generic and can be used for any type of attestation.
+As already explained in [Section 5.3.2](#532-isoiec-18013-5-and-isoiec-23220-2), although ISO/IEC 18013-5 nominally specifies the mobile driving licence, all of the above aspects are generic and can be used for any type of attestation.

 Whereas ISO/IEC 18013-5 specifies proximity transaction flows only, ISO/IEC